We were like carrot and

 A1: (Stares for a second, pauses and gets the reference).
 Gosh.
 Yes.
 My people!

 G2: (with an absolutely brilliant repartee).
 And I hear they made quite an impact..
-(Obvious to say,... no dis-respect meant to the people of Hiroshima.)
+(Obvious to say,... with reverance to the people of Hiroshima, and no dis-respect meant to anyone.)

 How to get a British Visa in 3 easy steps!